DSPS: Differentiable Stellar Population Synthesis: Differentiable Stellar Population Synthesis

+Eq.~\ref{eq:restmag} is natural to implement in an autodiff library because the integral can be discretized and evaluated with trapezoidal summation, and so autodiff-based computations of rest-frame photometry are straightforward once one is equipped with a differentiable calculation of $L(\lambda).$ We remind the reader that in this section we restrict attention to general considerations regarding the differentiable calculation of SED-derived quantities such as $M_{\rm Q};$ in \S\ref{sec:ingredients} we provide numerous examples of photometry gradients with respect to specific modeling ingredients.

 In order to predict the apparent magnitude of the galaxy in the observer-frame, $m_{\rm Q},$ we must take into account both the redshift of the SED, as well as the dimming of the source across cosmological distances.
-For the former, we need only apply redshift relation, $\lambda_{\rm obs}=(1+\zobs)\lambda_{\rm rest},$ before carrying out the integral in the numerator of Eq.~\ref{eq:restmag}; this is straightforward to compute in JAX with simple interpolation; for notational convenience, let us denote the result by $M'_{\rm Q}.$ We then have where $D_{\rm mod}(z)$ is the distance modulus function that depends on cosmology.
+For the former, we need only apply the redshift relation, $\lambda_{\rm obs}=(1+\zobs)\lambda_{\rm rest},$ before carrying out the integral in the numerator of Eq.~\ref{eq:restmag}; this is straightforward to compute in JAX with simple interpolation; for notational convenience, let us denote the result by $M'_{\rm Q}.$ We then have where $D_{\rm mod}(z)$ is the distance modulus function that depends on cosmology.
 The DSPS library implements a JAX-based calculation of $D_{\rm mod}(z)$ for flat $w{\rm CDM}$ cosmological models.
-Typical SPS calculations are carried out under a fixed cosmology, and so for more general cosmological models, one could use \href{https://github.com/DifferentiableUniverseInitiative/jax\_cosmo}{jax-cosmo}, or alternatively use JAX to interpolate from a lookup table for the function $D_{\rm mod}(z)$ that can be computed in advance with a publicly available package such as Astropy \citep{astropy_2013,astropy_2018} or Colossus \citep{diemer_2018_colossus}.
+Differentiability of $D_{\rm mod}(z)$ with respect to redshift is required of any application in which the galaxy properties are jointly fit together with $z;$ likewise, differentiability with respect to cosmological parameters is required by hierarchical inference applications that jointly fit for the summary statistics of a galaxy population \citep[e.g.,][]{leistedt_etal22_hierarchical_sps,alsing_etal22_nz}.
+For more general cosmological models beyond flat $w{\rm CDM}$, one could use \href{https://github.com/DifferentiableUniverseInitiative/jax\_cosmo}{jax-cosmo} in tandem with DSPS.
+For SPS analyses carried out at fixed cosmology, one could alternatively use JAX to interpolate from a lookup table for the function $D_{\rm mod}(z)$ that can be computed in advance with a publicly available package such as Astropy \citep{astropy_2013,astropy_2018} or Colossus \citep{diemer_2018_colossus}.